opf/openproject/docs/installation/packaged/4-faq.md

 ### Can I use MySQL instead of PostgreSQL?

-Yes, but we are recommending to use PostgreSQL to ensure long-term compatibility with OpenProject.
-Some features such as full-text search are only available on PostgreSQL, and we may decide to reduce or drop MySQL support at some point in the future.

-You will need to setup the database by yourself, and then set the DATABASE_URL environment variable.
-This can be done with the command `openproject config:set DATABASE_URL="mysql://{user}:{password}@{hostname}:{port}/{database-name}"`.

-**Note:** When entering DATABASE_URL manually, you need to [percent-escape special characters](https://developer.mozilla.org/en-US/docs/Glossary/percent-encoding) in the password.
+OpenProject has traditionally supported both MySQL and PostgreSQL, but in order to optimize for performance and SQL functionality, it is unfeasible to support both DBMS that are becoming more and more disjunct when trying to use more modern SQL features.
+This shift has started some years ago when full-text search was added for PostgreSQL, but at  the time MySQL did not yet support it - and as of yet many distributions still do not support MySQL 8 natively.

+This led us to the path of removing support in the upcoming stable releases of OpenProject in order to focus on these goals.
+[Please see our blog post on the matter for additional notes](https://www.openproject.org/deprecating-mysql-support/).

 ### How can I migrate my existing MySQL database to PostgreSQL ?

-Older installations of OpenProject have installed a MySQL.
+Older installations of OpenProject are likely installed with a MySQL installation because the installer shipped with an option to auto-install it.
 With [pgloader](https://pgloader.io), it is trivially easy to convert a dump between MySQL and PostgreSQL installation.
-You simply run `pgloader <mysql database url> <postgres database url>`.
-You can find out the DATABASE_URL by using `openproject config:get DATABASE_URL`.

 [We have prepared a guide](https://www.openproject.org/operations/upgrading/migrating-packaged-openproject-database-postgresql/) on how to migrate to a PostgreSQL database if you previously used MySQL.

 ### My favorite linux distribution is not listed.
 What can I do?

 You can either try the manual installation, or ask in the forum whether this could be added to the list of supported distributions.
+We try to support recent major distributions, but due to maintenance and operations cost cannot freely add to that list.

 ### What is the better option to run OpenProject in production environments: docker or linux packages?

-Linux packages are currently the most stable option, since they are regularly tested and provide an installer to help you configure your OpenProject installation.
-Docker images do not get the same level of testing.
+We recommend the Linux packages [if you have a compatible distribution](https://www.openproject.org/system-requirements/) and a separate machine for OpenProject, since it will allow for the easiest and most flexible setup.
+Use a docker-based image either for quickly spinning up an environment or if you have knowledge in setting up and maintaing docker-based installations.

+Please note we currently  do not yet provide a docker-compose based image, [please see this ticket for a timeline](https://community.openproject.com/wp/30551) and help us contribute one!

 ### Do you provide different release channels?